What is the Chronic Pain Self-Management Program?

-The Chronic Pain Management Program is one of the services available for individuals living with chronic pain.
-Designed to take place over 6 weeks, the course helps individuals living with chronic pain learn skills that can help them better manage their chronic pain symptoms as well as their daily lives.
+The Chronic Pain Self-Management Program is one of the programs available for individuals living with chronic pain.
+Designed to take place over 6 weeks, the program helps individuals living with chronic pain learn skills that can help them better manage their chronic pain symptoms as well as their daily lives.

 Who can attend?

-Individuals over the age of 18 experiencing any of the following symptoms typically attend this course:
+Individuals over the age of 18 experiencing any of the following symptoms typically attend this program:

 - Chronic musculoskeletal pain (such as chronic neck, shoulder, back pain, etc.)